 The first steps in nutritional therapy are to carefully consider:

-A realistic and natural food plan can be determined based on the above evaluation, so that the transition to a wholefood diet (e.g. 100% plant based or variation), can be a successful and positive one.
+A realistic, natural and delicious menu can be determined based on the above evaluation, so that the transition to a wholefood diet (e.g. 100% plant based or variation), can be a successful and positive one.

 The type of nutritional therapy that I offer combines and employs knowledge of raw vegan, slow food, unadulterated wholefood, wild food, Western herbal medicine, Ayurveda and Traditional Chinese Medicine dietary principles.

-Please read more about nutritional therapy in my three articles:
+Please read more about nutritional therapy in my articles:

 I offer advice and assistance with:

-• Use of raw honey and apple cider vinegar, etc., as medicine
+- Use of raw honey and apple cider vinegar, etc., as internal and external medicine

 Prices